launchdarkly/gha-flags/README.md

 ### Setting custom user attributes

 If you would like to include additional custom properties in your user object you may specify environment variables with the `LD_` prefix.
+All values will be treated at strings.

 _Read more: [Setting custom user attributes](https://docs.launchdarkly.com/home/users/attributes#setting-custom-user-attributes)_